-Course Title: Endocrinology, Osteology and Embryology Academic year 2023-24
+Course Title: Endocrinology, Osteology and Embryology Academic year 2024-25

+COURSE DESCRIPTION

+OUTCOME

-COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Explain the importance of epidermal and dermal derivatives and their functions.
+00.00 After successfully completing the course, the students will be able to:

+CO 4 Explain the importance of epidermal and dermal derivatives and their

+CO 1

+functions.

 CO 2 Enumerate the types & secretions of endocrine glands and their functions.

+20.0

+CO 3 Describe the structure, types, and functions of the human skeleton.

+CO 4 Describe the processes involved in embryonic development, comparative

+embryology, and its application.

+omery diegy, and the approachem

-CO 3 Describe of the structure, types, and functions of human skeleton.
-CO 4 Describe the processes involved in embryonic development, comparative embryology, and its application.
-CO 5 Identify the stage of growth of chick embryo by looking at its growth parameters CO 6 Demonstrate the permanent mounting of chick embryo.
+CO 5 Identify the different stages of growth of chick embryo by looking

+growth parameters

+g. a.

+CO 6 Demonstrate the skill of permanent mounting of chick embryo and identify

+its stage.

+12